The history of the MG Workshop

 And so we enter a new era.
 One without Bart, but with Thijs and Cathelijne.
 Having used the first few years after Bart’s passing to reconsider our possibilities and wishes, there is now a steady team of helping hands to help carry the load of work formerly done by two and which now had to be done by just the one.
 It never ceases to amaze us how incredibly caring and unselfish people are when it comes to helping out in the MG Workshop.
 Under Thijs’ watchful eye, some of ‘the team’ help work on the cars, others pick up and drop off cars, engines from the machine shop, brake cleaner from the local automotive supplier, lunch in the village, and what not.
 We couldn’t do without our merry band of helpers!

-Today, 41 years after the factory closed down, and 50 years after the MG Workshop was formed, M.G.s are still immensely popular.
+Today, 42 years after the factory closed down, and 50 years after the MG Workshop was formed, M.G.s are still immensely popular.
 Spares for T-types, As, Bs and Midgets are readily available in a whole range of qualities.
 We try to keep stock of all the regular stuff and what we don’t keep, we can usually have delivered to our door within a couple of weeks without having to travel to the UK for it.
 True enough, Brexit and Covid-19 do not make things easier, but not impossible either!

 The past ten years or so, the range of models we cater for has been expanded by the so called Triple-M M.G.s, the Midgets, Magnas and Magnettes of the early 1930s.
-These oldies with a technical sepc ahead of their time call for a somewhat different approach with spares hardly readily available and then when they are the rule ‘if it fits, send it back’ applies more often than not.
+These oldies with a technical spec ahead of their time call for a somewhat different approach with spares hardly readily available and then when they are the rule ‘if it fits, send it back’ applies more often than not.
 But what a privilege to be transported back to those fascinating pre war days through these beautiful cars!